 - Theoretically, your hosting party has access to all data on your website.
 For this reason, you will have to have a processing agreement with them.

 - Managed Hosting, external developers, and administrators

 - Which administrators have access to your website?
 In the case you contract with certain bureaus (or freelancers) to work on your website, then you will have to set up processing agreements with them as well.

 - Backups Locations

 - Where and how does your hosting party make backups?
-You’ll need to confirm that their policies and procedures comply with privacy regulations as well.

 - Contact Forms (e.g. Gravity Forms, Contact Form 7, etc.)